$\widehat{Z}$ and Splice Diagrams

-It is rather clear that this relation is not just a numerical coincidence and should be given an interpretation on the level of cohomology.
-Abouzaid and Manolescu defined the cohomology using Heegaard splitting, giving two Lagrangians in the character variety of the Heegaard surface.
-They considered certain perverse sheaf of vanishing cycles, which can be thought of as being associated to a function related to the Lagrangians.\footnote{In geometric and physics realizations of knot and 3-manifold invariants this function is known as the superpotential of a 3d theory \cite{OV99,FGSS12,GGP13a,GNSSS15,EGGKPS22,EGGKPSS22,ERT22}; it defines a Landau-Ginzburd (LG) model that we discuss in more detail shortly.} The resulting cohomology is expected to be closely related to $\text{MTC} [Y,G_{\mathbb{C}}]$ and to the Floer homology of Vafa-Witten theory on $Y$, see e.g. \cite{GGP13b,GPV16,GSY22}.
-In particular, these connections indicate a direct relation to the sheaf counting (Vafa-Witten theory) on the complex surface $X$.
+The above considerations suggest that this relation is not just a numerical coincidence and should be given an interpretation on the level of cohomology of the moduli space $\mathcal{M}^*(Y, \operatorname{SL}_2(\C))$ and of the Milnor fiber.
+Abouzaid and Manolescu defined the sheaf-theoretic $\operatorname{SL}_2(\C)$ Floer homology using Heegaard splitting, giving two Lagrangians in the character variety of the Heegaard surface.
+They considered certain perverse sheaf of vanishing cycles, which can be thought of as being associated with a function related to the Lagrangians.\footnote{In geometric and physics realizations of knot and 3-manifold invariants this function is known as the superpotential of a 3d theory \cite{ EGGKPSS22, EGGKPS22, FGSS12, GGP13a, GNSSS15,OV99, ERT22}; it defines a Landau--Ginzburg (LG) model that we discuss in more detail shortly.} The resulting cohomology is expected to be closely related to $\text{MTC} [Y, G_{\CC}]$ and to the Floer homology of Vafa--Witten theory on $Y$; see, e.g., \cite{GGP13b, GPV16, GSY22}.
+In particular, these connections indicate a direct relation to the sheaf counting (Vafa--Witten theory) on the complex surface $X$.

-Further support for this relation comes from the analogy between the above proposition and the ``Casson invariant conjecture'' relating the $\lambda_{SU(2)}$ with the one eight of the signature $\sigma$ of the Milnor fiber \cite{NeuWa90}.
-Since the latter has been verified for splice-quotients in \cite{NeOk08}, one might expect a suitable $\SL(2,\CC)$ analogue to hold true in the same generality as well.
+Further support for this relation comes from the analogy between the above proposition and the ``Casson invariant conjecture'' relating the $\lambda_{\operatorname{SU}(2)}$ with the one eight of the signature $\sigma$ of the Milnor fiber \cite{NeuWa90}.
+Since the latter has been verified for splice-quotients in \cite{NeOk08}, it would be interesting to explore a suitable analogue for $\operatorname{SL}_2(\C)$.